arjit-32/hindilang/README.md

 ```

 ## Parser Characteristics
-✔️ Top-Down Parsing – Starts from the highest-level structure (program) and drills down into finer details like expressions and numbers.
+✔️ Top-Down Parsing – Starts from the highest-level structure (program) and drills down into finer details like expressions and numbers. <br>
-✔️ Recursive Descent – The parser calls itself recursively to process different statements and expressions.
+✔️ Recursive Descent – The parser calls itself recursively to process different statements and expressions. <br>
-✔️ LL(1) Parsing – Uses one token lookahead to determine the next action without backtracking.
+✔️ LL(1) Parsing – Uses one token lookahead to determine the next action without backtracking. <br>

 # Contributing 🤝